 Do matcha smoothies taste good?

 Of course, healthy is only one part of the equation.
 It doesn’t mean much if it doesn’t taste great.
-But the good news is, this matcha banana smoothie is so smooth and delicious, I was scraping the blender with the spatula to get every last drop.
+But the good news is, this matcha banana smoothie is so smooth and delicious, I was scraping the blender with the spatula to get every last drop of this tea shake.
 Delicious!

 Are green smoothies good for weight loss?

-Use these tips and tips to make this Green Tea Smoothie perfect every time:
+Use these tips and tips to make matcha green tea smoothies perfect every time:

 - To reduce the amount of carbs in this smoothie, reduce the banana to one